Old version

 Client programs and testing your code

-To help you in testing your Card
+To help you in testing your Card class, we have created two sample

 client programs:

-folder - tests the methods from parts 2 and 4-6
+ps3folder - tests the methods from parts 2 and 4-6

 - should only try to run it after completion of part 6.